 Marc-André Lemburg gave a presentation at EuroPython 2002 titled "Python and Unicode".
-A PDF version of his slides is available at http://downloads.egenix.com/python/Unicode-EPC2002-Talk.pdf>, and is an excellent overview of the design of Python's Unicode features.
+A PDF version of his slides is available at http://downloads.egenix.com/python/Unicode-EPC2002-Talk.pdf, and is an excellent overview of the design of Python's Unicode features (based on Python 2, where the Unicode string type is called unicode and literals start with u).